prestonharberts/bib/Bible/isa29.md

 Or when they hand the scroll to one who can’t read and say, “Read this,” he says, “I can’t read.”
 ###### ¶ 13
 > The Lord says,
->  “ These people say they are loyal to me;
+> “These people say they are loyal to me;
->  “ They say wonderful things about me,
+> “They say wonderful things about me,
->  “ But they are not really loyal to me.
+> “But they are not really loyal to me.
->  “ Their worship consists of
+> “Their worship consists of
->  “ Nothing but man-made ritual.
+> “Nothing but man-made ritual.
 ###### 14
->  “ Therefore I will again do an amazing thing for these people—
+> “Therefore I will again do an amazing thing for these people—
->  “ An absolutely extraordinary deed.
+> “An absolutely extraordinary deed.
->  “ Wise men will have nothing to say,
+> “Wise men will have nothing to say,
->  “ The sages will have no explanations.”
+> “The sages will have no explanations.”
 ###### ¶ 15
 > Those who try to hide their plans from the LORD are as good as dead,
 > Who do their work in secret and boast,
->  “ Who sees us?
+> “Who sees us?
 Who knows what we’re doing?”
 ###### 16
 > Your thinking is perverse!
 > Should the potter be regarded as clay?